unixpickle/Benchmarks/roll-avg/README.md

 # The test

 This program has a very inefficient subroutine to compute the sum of every integer up to a certain value (i.e. 1 + 2 + 3 + 4 + ... + n).
 Also included is a function which performs a makeshift average on the sums.
-Essentially, it averages 1 and 2, then averages that with (1 + 2 + 3), and then averages that with (1 + 2 + 3 + 4), etc. It does this a specified number of times.
+Essentially, it averages 1 and 2, then averages that with (1 + 2 + 3), and then averages that with (1 + 2 + 3 + 4), etc. It does this up to a specified maximum.
+Thus, the (unoptimized) average method runs in O(n^2) time.

 The program takes two arguments which are the start and end indexes.
-The program will then call the rolling average function with each argument between and including these boundaries, printing the result each time.
+The program will call the rolling average function with each argument between and including these boundaries, printing the result each time.

 # Results

 You may notice that Swift and C are both extremely fast compared to their competition.
-I wrote a note specifically for this topic [here](c/note.md).
-Tl;dr, it's because Clang/LLVM was able to realize it could use the summation formula; this makes the program run in O(n) time rather than O(n^2) time.
+I wrote a note specifically explaining this [here](c/note.md).
+Tl;dr, it's because Clang/LLVM was able to realize it could use the summation formula; this makes the program compiled with Clang run in O(n) time rather than O(n^2) time.

 Every result here is from running the programs with a range of 10,000 to 10,020 (inclusive).